ChinmayLokare/Reinforcement-Learning-Circuit-Breaker/README.md

 The application is designed using Clean Architecture principles with a clear separation of concerns across four main layers:

 ---
-## 📊 UI Layer (Blazor WASM): An interactive dashboard for real-time visualization of metrics, the Q-Table heatmap, and for controlling the simulation via manual controls or automated scenarios.
+## 📊 UI Layer (Blazor WASM)

+An interactive dashboard for real-time visualization of metrics, the Q-Table heatmap, and for controlling the simulation via manual controls or automated scenarios.

 ---
-## 🔧 Service Layer (.NET): Orchestrates the simulation, contains the implementations for both the static (baseline) and RL (adaptive) circuit breakers, and includes a central MetricsService.
+## 🔧 Service Layer (.NET)

+Orchestrates the simulation, contains the implementations for both the static (baseline) and RL (adaptive) circuit breakers, and includes a central MetricsService.
 It uses the Polly library for the underlying circuit breaker mechanics.

 ---

-## 🧠 Reinforcement Learning Layer (.NET): The "brain" of the application.
+## 🧠 Reinforcement Learning Layer (.NET)

+The "brain" of the application.
 It contains a from-scratch implementation of a Q-learning agent, including the Q-Table, state discretization logic, and the learning algorithm (Bellman equation).

 ---
-## 🌐 Downstream Services Layer (.NET): Simulates the environment with two mock services: a fast but unreliable PrimaryService and a slower but highly stable BackupService.
+## 🌐 Downstream Services Layer (.NET)

+Simulates the environment with two mock services: a fast but unreliable PrimaryService and a slower but highly stable BackupService.

 ---
 ## 🛠️ Technology Stack